Interesting Facts About France

 Here is a portrait of Mary with her French husband.
 Portrait by François Clouet, 1558.

 37. The French King Francis I was the grandfather of Mary, Queen of Scots' husband.
-He was nicknamed 'Le Roi Grand Nez' (King Big Nose) because he had such a large nose!
+He was nicknamed François au Grand Nez (Francis with the large nose).
 His real name and title in French was François I, Roi de France.

 King Francis loved art and he greatly admired Leonardo da Vinci.
 He acquired the famous painting Mona Lisa and hung it and other works of art in his bathroom at Fontainebleau Palace - le Château de Fontainebleau.